ftc/PLpaper/lightning_talk/lightning_talk.md

       }
     }

-## Covariance and Contravariance

-**Covariance** - Type conversion from specialized to general type

-**Contravariance** - Type conversion from general to specialized type

-**Invariance** - Type conversion not possible

 ## Fruit Class Hierarchy
 ![Type Hierarchy][1]

-[1]: type-hierarchy.png
+## Covariance and Contravariance

+**Covariance** - Specialized to general (Apple -> Fruit)

+**Contravariance** - General to specialized (Fruit -> Apple)

+**Invariance** - Type conversion not possible (Apple -> Strawberry)

 ## Invariance Between Generics
 Generic types are invariant to one another, so the following Java code will not compile.

 	List<Apple> apples;
 	List<Fruit> fruits = … ;
-	apples = fruits;
+	apples = fruits;	// error here

 ## Bounded Type Parameters
-Despite this invariance between generic types, you can introduce covariant and contravariant relationships using generic wildcards.
+Despite this invariance between generic types, you can still introduce covariant and contravariant relationships with Java generics.

-This also touches on bounded type parameters, which limit the possible type arguments that can be passed to a type parameter.
+This is accomplished with generic wildcards and **bounded type parameters**, which restrict the possible type arguments that can be passed to a type parameter.

 ## Covariance with *Extends*
 	List<Apple> apples = new ArrayList<Apple>();